MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/generate-early-bound-classes.md

 The code generation tool takes several parameters that determine the contents of the file that is created.
 The parameters can be passed in from the command line when you run the tool or in a .NET-connected application configuration file.

-Run the `CrmSvcUtil.exe` tool from the `Tools\CoreTools` folder created when you downloaded the tools using the script described in [Download tools from NuGet](../download-tools-NuGet.md).
+Run the `CrmSvcUtil.exe` tool from the `Tools\CoreTools` folder created when you downloaded the tools using the script described in [Dataverse development tools](../download-tools-NuGet.md).
 If you run the tool from another folder location, make sure that a copy of the `Microsoft.Xrm.Sdk.dll` assembly is in that same folder.

 The following sample shows the format for running the tool from the command line with Dataverse.
 To use the interactive login, you can simply provide these options: